Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 The Crisis of Our Black Youth in the Juvenile Justice System

-This Interview-Style training will provide you statistics about young black youth and juvenile justice.
+Studies show significant disproportionality in the representation of black youth in the juvenile justice system.
+This negatively impacts their engagement with school, employment, and their mental and chemical health.
+Data tells us this is a crisis.
+As a youth worker, understanding how systems impact the youth you serve will improve your outcomes with them.
+This Interview-Style training includes statistics about young black youth and juvenile justice.
 You’ll also gain insight into how slavery continues to have an impact today, and learn about alternatives to detention through community support.

 Recognizing Labor Trafficking